Terahertz

 So you know what Edmonton Journal?
 Do your homework and don’t accuse just one party that you may have it in for of playing unfairly.
 They’re all dirty in this province.

-2 Responses to “In Alberta, everyone’s a Commie”
+2 thoughts on “In Alberta, everyone’s a Commie”

 Leave a Reply